MarkMindCkm/obsidian-markmind/docs/User manuals.md

-## PDF annotate

-- highlight text
-- rectangular annotate
-- relate  mind map node and annotate

 ### how to use pdf annotate

 ### step

 1. You need download pdf js plugin
 2. Open Setting tab  to set up pdf plugin path , for example:D:plugins/pdfjs , It is a absolute path
 3.  change the yaml to rich
 4. open as mind map
 5. use `[[]]` to reference pdf
 6. click pdf reference , it will open a pdf reader if pdf plugin path is correct